Jacob Tyler Dunn

 3243 N. Third St., Suite A

-Octollio, the midtown restaurant with modern design and a swoon-worthy patio oasis, will take a summer break beginning on June 29.
+Octollio, the midtown restaurant with modern design and a swoon-worthy patio oasis, started its summer break on June 29.
 Diners can stop in before then to get a taste of Ocotillo’s wood-fired summer menu or book their fall reservation.
 Ocotillo will reopen on Aug.
 3.

 Jackie Mercandetti Photo